bizon/selling-partner-api-sdk/README.md

 This SDK supports the following features:

+- Installing only the API clients you need, versioned independently.
 - Passing client configuration through environment variables.
 - Authenticating using IAM Roles, Users and STS sessions.
 - Retrying rate-limited requests by respecting the documented rate-limts and possibly provided headers.